biometricITC/cPP-biometrics/4_Methodology/EA_Peform.md

 the TOE is able to adapt the templates over time with the aim to reduce the false rejection rates.

-## Test subject selection
+## A.3.3 Test subject selection

-Following information about test subject for the testing shall be reported.

-1.Selection method of test subject

-Selection method shall be reported (e.g. gather test subjects from developer’s employees or recruit them from public).
+Selection method of test subjects shall be reported (e.g. gather test subjects from developer’s employees or recruit them from public).
+It is recommended that demographics of test subjects follow the target application.

-2.Use of artificially generated sample or features data

-The use of artificially generated data, if any, shall be reported.
-The numbers of test subjects, body parts and samples derived from artificially generated images or feature data along with the rationale for using artificial data shall be provided.

-## Test instructions and training
+## A.3.4 Test instructions and training

 Instructions and training given to the test subjects shall be reported.
 The same instructions and training shall be given to the all test